nf-core/modules/README.md

 ## Adding new modules

 If you wish to contribute a new module, please see the documentation on the [nf-core website](https://nf-co.re/developers/adding_modules).

+> PLEASE BE KIND TO OUR CODE REVIEWERS AND SUBMIT ONE PULL REQUEST PER MODULE :)

 ## Using existing modules